cleverhans-lab/cleverhans/README.md

 This library is collectively maintained by the [CleverHans Lab](cleverhans-lab.github.io/) at the University of Toronto.
 The current point of contact is Jonas Guan.
-It was previously maintained by Ian Goodfellow and Nicolas Papernot at Google Brain.
+It was previously maintained by Ian Goodfellow and Nicolas Papernot.

 The following authors contributed 100 lines or more (ordered according to the GitHub contributors page):